Create Grid in PDF in Java

 </dependencies>

-• Create a PdfDocument object.
+• Create an object of PdfDocument class.

-• Load a sample PDF file using PdfDocument.loadFromFile() method.
+• Load a PDF document from disk using PdfDocument.loadFromFile() method.

 • Java

-public class CountPdfPages {
+public class setPDFProperties {

 public static void main(String[] args) {